pvandervelde/mindvortex/src/posts/2020-11-01-Software-development-pipeline-infrastructure-dependency-reduction.md

 #### Single use executors are cleaner

 Configure the CI/CD system to use a clean executor for every job.
-This will ensure that changes made by a previous job don't interfere with the current job.
+This will ensure that changes made during a previous job don't interfere with the current job.
 Additionally it will enforce the use of immutable infrastructure for the executors, thus allowing versioning of the executors.

 #### Use the CI/CD system as a task executor